UKPLab/BrokerIO/docs/source/broker/requests.rst

 .. option:: donate

-    This option marks the dataset as donated to allow permanent usage
+    This option marks the dataset as donated to allow permanent usage.
+By default, this option is set to ``false``.